 Groundcover plants are typically low-growing plants with a spreading, trailing or mat-forming growth habit.
 Over time, depending on how far the plants are spaced at planting time, groundcovers will grow completely together to form a carpet or dense cover above the ground.
-Many grow dense enough so as to prevent weed growth, however, as they are filling, it may be necessary to do some pre or post emergence weed control.
+Many grow dense enough so as to prevent weed growth.
+However, as groundcovers are growing and filling in, weed control might be necessary.

 Start By Identifying the Weed